CyberSure Community

 3. Response Capabilities: EDR includes advanced incident response tools and continuous monitoring, allowing for proactive threat management, while antivirus typically offers basic remediation features.

 At CyberSure we explain the level of service we are delivering from the outset.
 If you take our Residential Tier, we will provide you with a guide on what steps to take in the event of a cyber breach.
-If you take our Small Business Tier, we have a Managed Detection and Response component in our Endpoint Protection service which includes a 24/7 incident response service.
+If you take our Business Tier, we have a Managed Detection and Response component in our Endpoint Protection service which includes a 24/7 incident response service.

 You can notify our Security Operation Centre of a breach and you will be contacted within 30 minutes to begin the investigation & remediation efforts.
 You incident response token can be activated on the web portal we provide you upon sign up.